Bigrep in education

-3D printing is already used in a lot of education establishments.
-It is providing hands-on technical experience for students and allowing them to create, experiment and learn.
+3D printing is already used in many schools and universities.
+3D primnting is enabling students to gain hands-on technical experience, allowing them to create, experiment and learn.
 3D printers allow students to create real prototypes that they can apply to practical applications.
-A BigRep 3D printer is a perfect machine to support students and research teams to realise and explore new ideas.
+A Bigrep 3D printer is a perfect machine to support students and research teams to realise and explore new ideas.

 The ability to create three-dimensional objects is an essential learning tool in today’s universities.
 Helping students to conceive, explain and understand complicated concepts.
-A BigRep 3D printer is a valuable resource across all university departments from geography, art and design to engineering, biology and any departments dedicated to exploring new ideas applied to the real world.
+A Bigrep 3D printer is a valuable resource across all university departments from geography, industrial design to engineering and any departments dedicated to exploring new ideas applied to the real world.

 BigRep 3D printers enables students, lecturers and researchers to print their prototypes and models full scale.